 Moreover, the morphism $\pi_{m n}^{r}: E_r^{p,q}(W_{m+n},\b)\rightarrow E_r^{p,q}(WL(m|n),\b)$ of the relative Hochschild-Serre spectral sequences coming from the inclusion of Lie algebras $\pi_{m n}:WL(m|n)\hookrightarrow W_{m+n}$ is surjective.
 In particular,

-\end{lemma} \begin{proof} Decomposition~\eqref{eq::gl::W:decomp} into the direct sum of finite-dimensional $\gl(U)\times\gl(V)$-modules predicts that $\b$-module $\frac{WL(m|n)}{\b}$ is a direct sum of modules $L_i\otimes U$ with $L_i$ being an irreducible finite-dimensional $\gl(U\oplus V)$-module and $U$ an irreducible tautological $\gl(U)$-module.
-Therefore, it's dual satisfy the condition from Lemma~\ref{lm::H_b::coeff}.
-Let us show that the exterior algebra $\Lambda^{\udot}\left(\frac{WL(m|n)}{\b}\right)^{*}$ also decomposes into the direct sum of modules $Hom(S^{\lambda}U,L_i)$ such that we can apply Lemma~\ref{lm::H_b::coeff}.
-This follows from the general argument in the spirit of Howe duality~\cite{howe}:
+\end{lemma} \begin{proof} The decompositions~\eqref{eq::gl::W:decomp} into the direct sum of finite-dimensional $\gl(U)\times\gl(V)$-modules predicts that the $\b$-module $\frac{WL(m|n)}{\b}$ is a direct sum of modules of the form $L_i\otimes U$ with each $L_i$ being an irreducible finite-dimensional $\gl(U\oplus V)$-module.
+Therefore, the dual space $(\frac{WL(m|n)}{\b})^{*}$ satisfies the condition from Lemma~\ref{lm::H_b::coeff}.
+Let us show that the exterior algebra $\Lambda^{\udot}\left(\frac{WL(m|n)}{\b}\right)^{*}$ also decomposes into the direct sum of modules $Hom(S^{\lambda}U,L_i)$ so that we can apply Lemma~\ref{lm::H_b::coeff}.
+This follows from a general argument in the spirit of Howe duality~\cite{howe}: